adamdbradley/foresight.js/README.md

 Src modification types can be assigned in the _foresight.options.srcModification_ config, or individually for each image using the _noscript data-img-src-modification_ attribute.
 The possible values are __replaceDimensions__ or __rebuildSrc__ and described below.

-#### Replace Dimensions:
 __replaceDimensions__: The current src may already have dimensions within the URI.
 Instead of rebuilding the src entirely, just find and replace the original dimensions with the new dimensions.

-#### Rebuild Src:
 __rebuildSrc__: Rebuild the src by parsing apart the current URI and rebuilding it using the supplied _src format_.
+Review the Src Format section to see how to format the image URI's.

+## Src Format
-The src format can either be in the _foresight.options.srcFormat_ config, or individually for each image using the _noscript data-img-src-format_ attribute.
+The src format is only required when using the _rebuildSrc_ src modification.
+The src format provides foresight with how the request image should be built.
+Each server's image request is different and the _srcFormat_ value allows the URI to be customized.
+The format can either be in the _foresight.options.srcFormat_ config, or individually for each image using the _noscript data-img-src-format_ attribute.
+Below are the various keys which are used to rebuild the src to request the correct image from the server.
+Each one is not required, and you should only use the keys which help build the src request for the server.
+__{protocol}__: Example - _http_ or _https_
+__{host}__: Example - _www.wikipedia.com_ or _cdn.mysite.com_
+__{port}__: Example - _80_
+__{directory}__: Example - _/images/_

 ## NoScript Attributes